geops/tree-app/lib/README.md

 2. Remove all geojson files from data/spatial/export folder: `find data/spatial/export -type f -name "*.geojson" -delete`
 3. Export spatial data to GeoJSON files (might take a long time): `pnpm run data:spatial:export`
 4. Transform GeoJSON files to single vector tileset: `pnpm run data:spatial:tile`
-5. Generate font glyphs for Mapbox GL: `pnpm run data:spatial:fonts`
+5. Generate font glyphs for Mapbox GL: `pnpm run data:spatial:fonts` (you might have to use an earlier node version for this)
-6. Deploy tiles local by running `pnpm run data:spatial:deploy:local` and change REACT_APP_VECTOR_TILES_ENDPOINT to localhost in `.env` (reload new endppoint with `pnpm start`)
+6. Deploy tiles local by running `pnpm run data:spatial:deploy:local` and change REACT_APP_VECTOR_TILES_ENDPOINT to localhost in `.env` (reload new endppoint with `pnpm dev`)
 7. Change version number in [src/service-worker.js](https://github.com/geops/tree-app/blob/master/src/service-worker.js#L16) to clear the tile cache and deploy repository changes
 8. Before deployment, check the vercel project ID in the `.vercel` folder in [tiles](https://github.com/geops/tree-app/tree/master/lib/data/spatial/tiles).
 This folder is generated during the first deployemnt and prompts the definition of the vercel project.
 Depending on the current project ID and the target instance (`tree-app` or `tg.tree-app`), the folder needs to be deleted so the initial prompt is triggered again (e.g. if Thurgau tiles `tiles-tg` need to be deployed but the last deployment was made for '`tiles-staging`', the folder needs to be recreated)
 9. Deploy tiles to a webserver or to Vercel (currently maintained by geOps) running `pnpm run data:spatial:deploy` followed by `vercel alias set [deployment-url] [custom-domain]` (custom domain either `tiles.tree-app.ch`, `tiles-staging.tree-app.ch`, `tiles-tg.tree-app.ch`).
 The geops vercel team needs to be active locally (use https://vercel.com/docs/cli/switch) for this step.